-- 2. Direct service worker given delegation for medication administration or delegation for a complex or non-complex task; - 3.
-Crisis or non-crisis designation was requested; - 4.
-There were three or more critical incident reports during the POC year; or - 5.
+- 1. Skilled nursing care; - 2.
+Direct service worker given delegation for medication administration or delegation for a complex or non-complex task; - 3.
+There were three or more critical incident reports during the POC year; or - 4.
 There was any report with a substantiated investigation to the Department of Children and Family Services' Child Welfare Division or the Louisiana Department of Health's Adult Protective Services.